 If the first option isn't an option for whatever reason I'll judge you for privately, here are some other ideas you shouldn't try because to do so might be misconstrued as mean.

-- Seattle is never without water.
+Seattle is never without water.
 I'm not suggesting parents and teachers hose out the encampment.
-I'm also not not suggesting it.
+I'm also not

 In any event, God gave us imaginations.
 America is advertised as a free country.
 We used to be a resourceful people who didn't take bull crap from overbearing authorities.
 Maybe it's time to get back to our roots.